-The United Nations needs to have its own entertainment enterprise to sustain its future operations.
+The United Nations needs to create its own entertainment enterprise to sustain future operations.

 The Digital Age has changed the way we produce and consume entertainment products.
 Everything has become faster, cheaper and more global.
-New digital technologies give companies and individuals the opportunity to develop, publish and distribute their creative goods to a global audience.
+Digital technologies offer companies and individuals new cost-effective opportunities to develop, publish and distribute creative goods for a global audience.
 The rise of online companies like Amazon and Netflix is a clear sign for a changing media landscape.

 Which leads to the question: Why are organizations like the United Nations not seizing this opportunity to become a major player in the entertainment industry?

 Movies, video games and novels should be produced and published by the UN.
-The net proceeds raised by the sales of these products will be used to finance the UN Development Programmes (UNDP), or programmes of other UN departments like the WHO, UNICEF, UNHCR, WFP, …
+A part of the net proceeds raised by the sales of these products could be used to finance the UN Development Programmes (UNDP), or programmes of other UN departments like the WHO, UNICEF, UNHCR, WFP, …